vighnesh32/Computer-Vision-Project/README.md

 # Computer-Vision-Project
+1. Dataset Information
+See the dataset in CW_Folder_PG folder.
+It consists of following files:
 - Images
     - Training set (train)
        12271 aligned facial images with basic expression.
 See IMAGE section below for more information.